The criteria at a glance

 These include requirements for the production stages of cutting and sewing as well as bleaching and dyeing.
 For the latest version of the standard, the Green Button 2.0, requirements for the fibres and materials used must also be met.

 Since its introduction in 2019, the Green Button has been under constant development.
 The latest 2.0 version of the standard has been published since July 2022.
 The first companies are being evaluated since August 2022.
-By the end of the transition phase at 31st July 2024, all companies must meet the requirements of the new version of the standard.
+By the end of the transition phase all companies must meet the requirements of the new version of the standard.
+For the requirements on the due diligence processes the transition phase ends at 31st July 2023.
+The end of the transition phase for the requirements on production processes is on 31st July 2024.